Manhattan blackout of July 2019: Effects

 The power outage commenced around 6:47 p.m.
 EDT, leaving 73,000 customers in Manhattan's West Side without power for about three hours.
 It affected six power sectors and encompassed an approximately 30-block area in Midtown Manhattan and the Upper West Side, from Times Square to 72nd Street, and from Fifth Avenue to the Hudson River.

 The Metropolitan Transportation Authority (MTA) reported that the entire New York City Subway system was affected by the outage.
 Some subway complexes were without lights, and service was affected on several routes.
 The MTA closed four Manhattan subway stations: 59th Street–Columbus Circle, Fifth Avenue/53rd Street, 34th Street–Hudson Yards, and 47th–50th Streets–Rockefeller Center.
 All of the subway's numbered routes suffered extensive delays.
 Limited service was available on the IRT Broadway–Seventh Avenue Line (1, 2, and 3 trains) on Manhattan's west side; the IRT Lexington Avenue Line (4, 5, and 6 trains) on Manhattan's east side; and on the IRT Flushing Line (7 train) from Manhattan to Queens.
 The MTA advised passengers to take buses instead in Manhattan.

 Areas affected by the outage included Times Square, Rockefeller Center, Radio City Music Hall, and Broadway theatres.
 Most theaters on Broadway cancelled their shows for the evening; of the 30 shows running at the time, only the four playing on the east side of Broadway were able to perform.
 Performances at Carnegie Hall and Lincoln Center were also cancelled.
 However, some performers from the canceled shows entertained audiences on the sidewalks outside the theaters.
 The blackout also canceled a Jennifer Lopez concert at Madison Square Garden.

 Firefighters worked to free numerous people trapped in elevators; about 750 of the 1,000 calls which the FDNY responded to were from those seeking assistance regarding elevators or fire alarms.
 Drivers were stuck in a traffic jam on the West Side Highway when the streetlights went out.
-According to New York City Department of Transportation, over 200 traffic lights stopped functioning.
+According to the New York City Department of Transportation, over 200 traffic lights stopped functioning.
 Civilians and police officers helped to direct traffic.
 The roads were temporarily closed between 2nd Street and 71st Street between Fifth Avenue and the Hudson River in both directions.
 Police directed traffic in some areas, while at other locations such as Hell's Kitchen, pedestrians took on the task.
 New York Governor Andrew Cuomo brought in the New York National Guard to assist with traffic problems and safety issues.